Martha Zoller is a conservative strategist, activist, policy expert, and pundit with extensive campaign and government experience.

 Martha returned to Iraq in January 2007 and took a Gold Star Father back to thank the troops.
 She is also involved in many projects directly relating to support of the troops and participates in Freedom Alliance events and fundraising around the country.

 Martha joined the Cox Radio group on WXKT FM 103.7 in November 2009.

-In September of 2011, Martha announced her candidacy for Congress in Georgia’s New 9th Congressional District and left the airwaves temporarily on May 11, 2012, to campaign full time.
-Martha made it to the runoff in that race, but did not win the runoff.
-Martha’s profile was raised substantially in this race and she used it to further conservative causes.
-Before returning to radio, Martha joined Real PAC as a grassroots consultant in September, 2012 through February, 2013.
+In September of 2011, Martha announced her candidacy for Congress in Georgia’s New 9th Congressional District and left the airwaves on May 11, 2012, to campaign full time.
+Martha made it to the runoff in that race but did not win the runoff.
+Martha’s profile was raised substantially in this race and she used this during this past Fall to further conservative causes, help Mitt Romney in during the presidential election, attempt to increase our majority in the House of Representatives and to turn around the United States Senate.
+Martha joined Real PAC as a grassroots consultant in September 2012 through February 2013.

-Martha Zoller lives in Gainesville, Georgia with her husband and they have 4 children and 3 grandchildren—so far.
-She’s a member of Gainesville First United Methodist Church.
+Martha Zoller lives in Gainesville, Georgia with her husband and they have 4 children.
+She’s a member of Gainesville First United Methodist Church where she regularly and teaches adult and children’s Sunday school.
 She serves on the Board of the Beulah Rucker Museum and Educational Foundation, has served on the Friends of Recovery Board.
 She’s been named the Business Woman of the Year by the ABWA and is a Rotarian.
-In July, 2008, Martha joined the University of Georgia Alumni Board.
+In July 2008, Martha joined the University of Georgia Alumni Board.
 In 2012, Martha joined the Jekyll Island Authority Foundation Board.